How to get a German tax number?

 - are a non-German EU business (no matter whether you’re self-employed, a partnership or a capital company) that charges 19% German VAT on all products sold to German private customers since you either:

-– you chose to do so because otherwise you would have to charge your own EU country’s higher VAT rate, which would make you uncompetitive in the German market
+– you chose to do so because otherwise you would have to charge your own EU country’s higher VAT rate, which would make you less competitive in the German market

 German tax number: employee, retired, capital/rental income